 When the former First Lady’s estate was sold at Sotheby’s in 1996, none of the truly signature accessories were included.
 There were no sunglasses, no Schlumberger and no important diamond jewelry from the White House period.
 Needless to say, the Cartier Tank watch was not in the sale.
 All of these deeply personal items were divided among the Kennedy family and friends.

 The Jacqueline Kennedy Onassis Cartier Tank went on the auction block at Christie’s on June 21, 2017 in The Rare Watches and American Icons New York sale.
 The watch and a painting, that ties into the engraving on the timepiece and finally reveals who gave it to Jackie, sold together for $379,500.
-There were a dozen individual bidders in the room driving up the price for three intense minutes.
+There were a dozen individual bidders in the room and on the phone driving up the price for three intense minutes.
 Kim Kardashian ultimately was the high bidder on the timepiece.

 The history behind the watch includes an urban watch myth that has been circulating for years.
 The story was President Kennedy gave Jackie the Tank months before his death in 1963 and had it inscribed, “To Jackie, Love Jack.”
 Honestly, the alleged inscription always struck me as off by its excessive simplicity—no date, no message.
 Well, now we know the timepiece has far more of a complicated and touching story behind it.

 Jackie’s brother-in-law Prince Stanislaw “Stas” Radizwell gave her the watch in 1963.
 It is engraved on the back “Stas to Jackie – 23 Feb.
 63 – 2:05 am to 9:35 pm.”